neilalex/wikiviz/README.md

 # wikiviz

 Interactive visualization of user activity log data from a wiki site.
-To view a live/working version, see [http://www.neilalex.com/interactive-visualization-using-d3-js/](http://www.neilalex.com/interactive-visualization-using-d3-js/).
 &nbsp;
 #### Aspects